puthurr/ocrlayout/docs/examples/infography2.md

-Oil and gas are then produced and development wells or construction recovered, the field will cease production.
+Oil and gas are then produced and development wells or construction recovered, the field will cease production. everything from facilities of new facilities.
-This enables oil and gas companies everything from facilities transported ashore via a network of new facilities.
+This enables oil and gas companies transported ashore via a network
-Companies are legally required to to target areas to explore. design to operating models and of subsea pipelines, or in some decommission assets once they have
+Companies are legally required to to target areas to explore. design to operating models and of subsea pipelines, or in some decommission assets once they have cases for oil via tankers. ceased production, which the Oil and
-The UK Government auctions off decommissioning. cases for oil via tankers. ceased production, which the Oil and licences to prospective bidders,
+The UK Government auctions off decommissioning.
+Gas Authority estimates will cost around licences to prospective bidders,
 Once finalised, a Field Development
+£60 billion (in 2016 money).
-Gas Authority estimates will cost around enabling exploration to take place.
+enabling exploration to take place.
-Plan (FDP) is submitted to the Oil
+Plan (FDP) is submitted to the Oil and Gas Authority for consideration
-E60 billion (in 2016 money).
-and Gas Authority for consideration
-This process includes plugging and
+This process includes plugging and and, when approved, development abandonment of wells and the removal
-.
-Once a licence has been obtained, the and, when approved, development abandonment of wells and the removal next step is to drill an exploration well can begin. of topsides, platforms, certain pipelines to determine whether hydrocarbons and subsea equipment. are present.
+Once a licence has been obtained, the can begin. of topsides, platforms, certain pipelines next step is to drill an exploration well and subsea equipment. to determine whether hydrocarbons are present.
+AVANA
 If successful, this is often followed by drilling of appraisal wells to better understand the reservoir's